kokkos/ProgrammingGuide/design.md

 }
 ```

 says to create an object that interprets memory starting at the pointer `data` as a matrix with the shape 20 rows by 40 columns.
-Extents can be provided either statically (i.e., at compile-time) or dynamically, and static extents can be mixed with dynamic extents:
+Extents can be provided either statically (i.e., at compile-time) or dynamically (as shown above), and static extents can be mixed with dynamic extents:

 ```c++
 void another_function(float* data) {